exercism/v3/languages/csharp/exercises/concept/nullability/.docs/instructions.md

 6*12 + 1*12 + 6*12 + 1*12 + 5*12 = 228
 ```

-**PS**: Let us assume that the all parametres are optional, i.e. an
+**PS**: Let us assume that the all parameters are optional, i.e. an
 employee may have no first name, no middle name or no family name on
 the system.
-Besides, if someone forgets to configure a proper font
+Additionally, if someone forgets to configure a proper font
 size, your code should react accordingly.